Usage Surface

 Runtime host discovery flow

-Show paired runtime hosts, discovered Hermes / Claude Code / Codex / OpenClaw instances, and the Add Selected / Sync Sessions actions.
+Show paired runtime hosts, discovered Hermes / Claude Code / Codex / OpenClaw instances, the Add Selected / Sync Sessions actions, and managed session inspection on supported runtimes.

 Web Console Guide — ClawButler